MuffinShades/msfl/README.md

 .cfg
 .properties
 .pak
-.json
+.json (> 1mb / s)

-I almost have:
+#I almost have:

-Deflate for encoding png, zip, and other compressed formats

 .png

-This library will also include the following library functions:
+#This library will also include the following library functions:

 zlib -> Inflate and Deflate
 .db